arunmagesh/rootkit.github.io/_posts/2023-08-02-avacado-sapling.markdown

 ---

-So i have been trying to convert all my avacado seed into a plant because i like gardening. after a bunch of trail and error.  i found a simple solution which works without any rocket science.
+So i have been trying to convert all my avacado seed into a plant because i like gardening. after a bunch of trail and error.  i found a simpler solution which works without any rocket science.

-Step
+Steps which worked for me:

 >> Soak the seed in water for few days so the black skin is wonky and soggy.
 >> remove the black peel and just the white part of the seed.